Citizen's arrest in Hong Kong: Good Citizen Award

-The Good Citizen Award was launched in 1973.
+The Good Citizen Award (GCA) was launched in 1973.
 The objectives of the scheme are to encourage members of the public to report the crime to the Police, to be prepared to act as witnesses and to help others when appropriate.

+The GCA is given out twice a year.
+Each awardee will receive $3,000 and a certificate.

 As a general rule, to qualify for a GCA the following criteria must be met:

 the nominee must have acted with bravery and courage to assist the Police or other member(s) of the public; in preventing or detecting a crime or in apprehending the culprit(s) in the case(s) where there is an intent or an attempt to commit a crime; or in protecting of life; and the degree of assistance rendered must have been material and of substantial value.

 In Oct 2017, 13-year-old student Khan M Hanif spotted a male who was fleeing after snatching a wrist bag from a passerby.
 Khan followed the male for 3 minutes and subdued the male with assistance from two other passers-by.
 The male was eventually convicted of “Theft”.
-Khan thus received the Good Ctizen Award for his action.
+Khan thus received the Good Citizen Award for his action.